davidvanbulck/Gurobi--HPC-Ghent/README.md

 2) Copy the code from github via the command $ git clone git@github.com:davidvanbulck/Gurobi--HPC-Ghent.git

+3) Load Gurobi: $ module load Gurobi/11.0.0-GCCcore-12.3.0

-3) Compile the project via the provided make file $ make
+4) Compile the project via the provided make file $ make

-4) Submit the job on HPC $ qsub runSudoku.sh
+5) Submit the job on HPC $ qsub runSudoku.sh

-5) Check the output files.
+6) Check the output files.
 The standard output stream is stored in runSudoku.sh.o[job id], the standard error stream in runSudoku.sh.o[job id].